buddhiraz/Djangp-Celery-Redis-Minimal/README.md

 - **Celery**: A distributed task queue system for handling asynchronous or scheduled tasks.
 - **Redis**: An in-memory data store used as the message broker for Celery to manage task queues and results.
 - **Docker & Docker Compose**: Containers for easy local setup and deployment.
+- **AWS Deployment**: Deploy to AWS using ECS, Terraform, and GitHub Actions for automated CI/CD.

 ## Prerequisites